The health sector should acknowledge the needs of separated dads, writes CEO of Parents Beyond Breakup, Pete Nicholls.

 In the meantime, here's our list of 10 surprising facts about men's mental health in Australia:Read more

 Australian Men are twice as likely to get cancer as the rest of the world according to new data from the World Health Organisation's International Agency for Research on Cancer (IARC).

 Men in Australia have a 1 in 2 chance of getting cancer before the age of 75 (compared to less that 1 in 4 worldwide).
 For Australian women the chances of getting cancer are 1 in 3.Read more

 A new social media campaign called #KnowYourManFacts got men talking about a range of issues during Men’s Health Week.

 Created by the Australian Men’s Health Forum, the #KnowYourManFacts campaign brought together information from around 20 different organisations into a single, cohesive men’s health campaign.Read more

-Did you know that suicide kills eight people a day in Australia and six of them are men?
+Did you know that suicide kills nine people a day in Australia and seven of them are men?